peng-ac/parallBeam/README.md

+Note:

+	The bash command can be run on Windows with Cygwin Terminal (https://www.cygwin.com/)

-Note:  The current version is for CPU runs, the GPU version will be updated!
+	The current version is for CPU runs, the GPU version will be updated!